 8. represent: (verb) To be a sign or symbol of something else.

-9. Son of Man: (phrase) A special name Jesus used for himself to show he is the savior sent by God.
+9. Son of Man: (noun phrase) A special name Jesus used for himself to show he is the savior sent by God.

-10. turn against: (phrase) To stop being a friend and start being an enemy.
+10. turn against: (verb phrase) To stop being a friend and start being an enemy.

 Important Words to Know (20 words)